CIRCSE/LT4HALA/CFP.md

 ### CALL FOR PAPERS

+Relevant topics for the workshop include, but are not limited to:
+- handling spelling variation;
+- detection and correction of OCR errors;
+- creation and annotation of digital resources;
+- deciphering;
+- morphological/syntactic/semantic analysis of textual data;
+- adaptation of tools to address diachronic/diatopic/diastratic variation in texts;
+- teaching ancient languages with NLP tools;
+- NLP-driven theoretical studies in historical linguistics;
+- evaluation of NLP tools.

 ### SUBMISSIONS
 We invite papers of different types such as *experimental papers*, *reproduction papers*, *resource papers*, *position papers*, *survey papers*.